 When it comes to MCM landscaping, the plants we tend to favor the shape and style of the foliage rather than the flowers.
+(Climate zone is another factor to consider.
+To learn more, see Know Your Zone!
+Pick Plants for Your Climate Zone.)
 But there are some stunning flowering plants that will not only add color to your mid century garden, but help you show off its modernist curb appeal too!
-Here our eleven of our favorites.
+Here our 11 of our favorites.

 Having cactus in your yard is a classic for Mid Century Modern homes.
 There are several cacti that bloom in the spring.
 Perodia, or ball cactus, is one of them.
 In fact, perodia is a large genus of over 50 different cactus species, and most of them flower.
 Their size depends on the species, but many stay small and can be used as house plants.
 Others grow larger—perfect for your mid century garden.